Using Git, GitHub, and GitHub Classroom for Courses

 See Using GitHub Classroom with GitHub CLI for information on using CLI with GitHub Classroom.

-- Navigate in the terminal window to the directory where you want the new directory, e.g.,
+- Navigate in the terminal window to the directory where you want the new directory to be created, e.g.,

 zStudent_repos

 .
-Note the directory is empty in the Files tab.
+Note the directory may be empty in the RStudio Files tab.

 gh classroom clone student-repos

 .
 This will return an interactive list of your available GitHub classrooms.
-Use the arrows to move down the list to select the classroom of interest.
+Use the arrows to move down/up the list to select the classroom of interest.

 - Once the classroom is selected, GitHub will return an interactive list of available assignments in the classroom.
-Use the arrows to move down the list to select the assignment of interest.
+Use the arrows to move down/up the list to select the assignment of interest.

 - Once you select the assignment, GitHub will create a new directory for the cloned repos and begin cloning each repo.

-I use a shared Excel workbook (on OneDrive) to facilitate grading with a Teachers Assistant.
+I use a shared Excel workbook (on OneDrive) to facilitate grading with a TA.

-Typically the TA has done an initial review of the repos without making any changes or comments.
+Typically the TA has cloned the repos and done an initial review of them without making any changes or comments on the repos or in canvas.
 The TA enters their comments on the shared Excel Spreadsheet (OneDrive).

 The spreadsheet has the rubric for each assignment and columns for grades and comments.
 The TA colors the Total squares yellow when they have completed with a student.

-Once the TA is complete, use CLI to clone the repos to ensure you have the latest version.
+Once the TA is complete, you should use the CLI to clone the repos to ensure you have the latest version.

 Once the repos are updated, you can use the RStudio Files pane to go repo by repo to grade each student’s work.